 During challenging times, people may feel overwhelmed, anxious or stressed.
 We are affected in different ways, at different times which can make looking after our own wellbeing difficult.
 Counselling can be beneficial to many people.

-Opening up and talking to someone about your thoughts, worries and feelings can give yourself the time and space to reflect and adjust.
+Opening up and talking to someone about your thoughts, worries and feelings can give you the time and space to reflect and adjust.
 There are many different types of counselling and talking therapies, which enable you to make sense of what you are experiencing and develop effective ways of managing.

-Counselling sessions are confidential, so you can talk about things you might not feel comfortable discussing with anyone else.
+Sessions are confidential, so you can talk about things you might not feel comfortable discussing with anyone else.

 Challenge negative thinking